PhilipCastiglione/philipcastiglione.github.io/README.md

 - [ ] bio (update config description, linkedin, resume, og:description)

 - [ ] more content

+- [ ] implement post dates approach
+    - pick a posting frequency, go backwards and some amount forwards at approximately that frequency? posts that seem better should be now

 - [ ] group by tags, incorporate into blog index, make them clickable